Quieter than other Oral-B brushes, the iO9 cleans the teeth really well.

 The improved mechanical and physical design is a massive bonus compared to other existing electric brushes from the company.

 The OLED display and quick charging are not commonly found on toothbrushes and it gives the iO a certain uniqueness and is fitting of the technological era we are in.

-Included smart features such as the AI and 3D tracking are very powerful and can be beneficial.
-But they are not perfect and require significant habit change to make it a part of your routine.
+Included smart features such as the AI and 3D tracking are clever although far from essential.
+They are not perfect and require significant habit change to make them a part of your routine.
 I think this is something many, myself included, struggle to change.